skngh/PiBooth/README.md

 In order to run our script, we'll need to make a systemd service file.
 There are a couple posts written about how to do this, so I'll link those.

 On [this](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/) article there's an area at the bottom explaining systemd that should get you setup.
+[This](https://www.thedigitalpictureframe.com/ultimate-guide-systemd-autostart-scripts-raspberry-pi/) is a great article too.

 If you want a more in depth explanation on how systemd works, [this github post](https://github.com/thagrol/Guides/blob/main/boot.pdf) goes into more detail about each section and their meaning.